 Mrs Linda Scott is our Maths Intervention Leader who is trained to deliver the First Class @ Number Maths intervention.

-Mrs Di Bernard is responsible for delivering Learning Programmes, following children's assessment by the SENSS (Special Educational Needs Specialist Service).
+Mrs Di Bernard and Mrs Sally Long are experienced in delivering Literacy and Maths Learning Programmes, following children's assessment by the SENSS (Special Educational Needs Specialist Service).